Multi-Sensor Synchronization

 If sync_pulse_out_pulse_width x sync_pulse_out_frequency is close to 1 second, the output pulses will not function (will not return to 0).
 For example, at 10 Hz rotation and a 10 ms pulse width, the limitation on the number of pulses per rotation is 9.

-Here are example commands and their effect on output pulse when lidar_mode is 1024x10, and assuming sync_pulse_out_pulse_width is 10 ms.
+Here are examples and their effect on output pulse when lidar_mode is 1024x10, and assuming sync_pulse_out_pulse_width is 10 ms. Please refer to POST command examples on HTTP API Reference Guide for detailed command line.

 Response